-Eloquent Appeal in Favour of the Greeks.-North American Review.
+Eloquent Appeal in Favour of the Greeks.-North

 THERE is an individual, who sits on no throne, in whose veins no aristocratic blood runs, who derives no influence from amassed or inherited wealth, but who, by the simple supremacy of mind, exercises, at this moment, a political sway, as mighty as that of Napoleon at the zenith of his power.
-Indebted for his own brilliant position to the liberality of the age, which is shaking off the fetters of ancient prejudices, this literal ruler by the grace of God can feel no deference for most of the maxims, by which the
+Indebted for his own brilliant position to the liberality of the age, which is shaking off the fetters of ancient prejudices, this literal ruler by the grace of God can feel no deference for most of the maxims, by which the neutrality of England in the wars of Grecian liberty is justified.

-6 The article, from which this extract is taken, is ascribed to the pen of the Hon.
-Edward Everett.
-Little did its authorizing ine, while thus eloquently apostrophizing the prime minister of England, that he was soon to be willdrawn by the mysterious hand of the Almighty from that wide sphere of power and benevolence, to which the 44 liberality of the sge10 mad exulted him.-Eo. neutrality of England in the wars of Grecian liberty is justified.
 How devoutly is it to be wished, that the pure and undying glory of restoring another civilized region to the family of Christendom, could present itself in vision to the mind of this fortunate statesman; that, turning from his fond but magnificent boast, that he had called into existence a new world in the Indies, he would appropriate to himself the immortal fame, which could not be gainsaid, of having recalled to life the fairest region of Europe.
 He has but to speak the word within the narrow walls of St. Stephen's, and the sultan trembles on his throne.
 He has but to speak the word, and all the poor scruples and hypocritical sophistries of the continental cabinets vanish into air.
-Let him then abandon the paltry chase of a few ragamuffin Portuguese malecontents; and follow a game, which is worthy of himself and the people whose organ he is.
-Let him pronounce the sentence of expulsion from Europe of the cruel and barbarous despotism, which has so long oppressed it.
-The whole civilized world will applaud and sanction the decree : he will alleviate an amount of human suffering, he will work out a sum of human good, which the revolutions of ages scarcely put it within the reach of men. or governments, to avert or effect.
+Let him then abandon the paltry chase of a few ragamuffin Portuguese malecontents, and follow a game, which is worthy of himself and the people whose organ he is.
+Let him pronounce the sentence of expulsion from Europe of the cruel and barbarous despotism, which has so long oppressed The whole civilized world will applaud and sanction the decree; he will alleviate an amount of human suflering, he will work out a sum of human good, which the revolutions of ages scarcely put it within the reach of men, or governments, to avert or effect.
 He will encircle his plebeian temples with a wreath of fame, compared with which the diadem of the monarch whom he serves is worthless dross.